Splash Valley renovation moving forward

 The stay-at-home mandate from the state that Gov. J.B.
 Pritzker recently extended to April 30 could impact when public recreation returns to normal.
 Nonetheless, the Kankakee Valley Park District obtained permits from the state and Kankakee, and work is “well under way,” said Dayna Heitz, KVPD executive director.

+Leopardo Construction, of Hoffman Estates, is the construction contractor for the work now being done.

-Construction crews on are site, working on many projects including: cleaning above the ceilings, replacing ceiling tiles, assessing plumbing, HVAC, and electrical needs.
-Electricians are working on lighting and plumbing replacements, while an excavating crew has removed the existing lazy river and is currently back-filling the void created.
-Crews are also removing existing shade structures and landscaping, and will be laying out and starting to excavate for new volleyball courts, pool deck, concession stand patios and other site upgrades.
+“Leopardo has been working diligently on the interior of the building cleaning above the ceilings, replacing the ceiling tiles, assessing plumbing, HVAC, and electrical needs,” Heitz said in an email to the Daily Journal.
+“They have completed the bathhouse ceiling and are working on procuring the supplies [and] equipment along with working with the plumbers and electricians for lighting and plumbing replacements.”

+In addition, Heitz said Hamann Wager Excavating, of Chebanse, has removed the existing lazy river and is currently back-filling the void created.
+Hamann Wager is also removing existing shade structures and landscaping, and will be laying out and starting to excavate for new volleyball courts, pool deck, concession stand patios and other site upgrades.

+“Maverick Pools has removed the existing non-working pumps, controllers and other pool equipment and is repairing and replacing existing piping in the pool-equipment building,” Heitz said.
+“IT has worked on phone and internet lines along with the new camera system.”

 Roofing has also been completed on the building.